 If you want to buy the ingredients for a picnic lunch or just browse the fresh produce you will find every kind of delicacy at Carmel Market.
 Food products on offer include spices, nuts, dried fruits, boutique cheeses, fish, meat, coffee ground on the spot, freshly baked goods, and halva.
 You can also see stalls selling plants, nargilas (hubbly bubbly), sweets, and delicatessen products.
 Among the other market stalls, there are vintage records, clothing, accessories, electronics, toys, household goods, shoes, jewelry, and beauty products.

 Visiting Shuk HaCarmel

-Shuk HaCarmel is centrally located and easy to access from the junction of Allenby, King George and Sheinkin Streets.
-It is open Sunday to Friday with Friday being the busiest day.
-Open hours are generally 8am to sundown with early closing on Fridays.
+Shuk HaCarmel is centrally located and easy to access from the junction of Allenby, King George, and Sheinkin Streets.
+It is open from Sunday to Friday with Friday being the busiest day.
+Open hours are generally 8 am to sundown with early closing on Fridays.
 While here why not visit the adjacent arts and crafts market on Nahalat Binyamin Street or the nearby old Yemenite neighborhood where the market began.